Infertility happens when a couple cannot conceive after having regular unprotected sex.

 - Sexually transmitted infections (STIs): Chlamydia can damage the fallopian tubes in a woman and cause inflammation in a man’s scrotum.
 Some other STIs may also cause infertility.

 - Exposure to some chemicals: Some pesticides, herbicides, metals, such as lead, and solvents have been linked to fertility problems in both men and women.
-A mouse study has suggested that ingredients in some household detergents may reduce fertility.
+A mouse study has suggested that ingredients in some household detergents may

 - Mental stress: This may affect female ovulation and male sperm production and can lead to reduced sexual activity.